wrengr/logfloat/README.md

 As of version 0.13.3, we've dropped support for Hugs and GHC < 7.8.
 Nothing major has changed, so they should still work; it's just that they're no longer officially supported.
+(In practice, GHC 7.6 still works just fine, and is still being tested against.
+It's just that this support will be droped in the future, once it becomes a burden.)
 Thus, this version of the library provides a transitional point between backwards compatability and adding new features (see below).

 Note that the GitHub repository is just a clone of [the Darcs repo](http://code.haskell.org/~wren/logfloat/).
 I'm testing out